maartenba/maartenba.github.io/_posts/2017-08-01-building-a-scheduled-cache-updater-in-aspnet-core-2.markdown

 ```

 Now what is this `SchedulerTaskWrapper`?
 It's a simple class that holds the `IScheduledTask`, the previous and next run time, and a parsed cron expression so we can easily check whether the task should be run or not.
 If you look at the example code (check the bottom of this post), the cron parsing logic comes from a library I have used long, long ago: [AzureToolkit](https://azuretoolkit.codeplex.com/).
 Very unmaintained, but the cron parsing works just fine.

+Perhaps another quick note: the `NextRunTime` is set to "now".
+Reason for that is for the purpose of these self-updating pieces of data, I want them to be available ASAP.
+So setting the `NextRunTime` (or at this point, the first run time) will make sure the task is triggered as soon as possible.

 Next up: deciding whether to run our schedule tasks.
 That's pretty straightforward: we just need to implement [Steve's `HostedService` base class](https://www.stevejgordon.co.uk/asp-net-core-2-ihostedservice) `ExecuteAsync()` method.
 We'll just create an infinite loop (that does check a `CancellationToken`) that triggers every minute.